xmos/lib_xua/lib_xua/doc/rst/sw.rst

 USB Audio Software Overview
 ---------------------------

-This section describes the software architecture of a USB Audio device implemented using `lib_xua`, its dependancies and other supporting libraries.
+This section describes the software architecture of a USB Audio device implemented using `lib_xua`, its dependencies and other supporting libraries.

-`lib_xua` provides the fundamental building blocks for producing USB Audio products on XMOS devices.

-Every system is required to have the shared components from `lib_xua` listed in :ref:`usb_audio_shared_components`.
+`lib_xua` provides fundamental building blocks for producing USB Audio products on XMOS devices.
+Every system is required to have the components from `lib_xua` listed in :ref:`usb_audio_shared_components`.

 .. _usb_audio_shared_components: